 An investment in knowledge pays the best interest.

-E3 is a new educational initiative with the aim of training engineers more broadly.
-It stands for Ethics, Engineering and Entrepreneurship, the integration of which is reflected in our courses, our Flexible Engineering Major Track, and in our events.
+– Benjamin FranklinSEE is a new educational initiative with the aim of training engineers more broadly.
+It stands for Society, Engineering, and Ethics, the integration of which is reflected in our courses, our Flexible Engineering Major Track, and in our events.
 This project offers students an opportunity to consider thoughtfully and in a sustained manner how engineering is part of the human good.
 The approach is a careful consideration of the ethical, philosophical, political, and historical, together with entrepreneurship, all within the context of engineering.

 The goal is to understand engineering as it fits into the whole and in doing so, make our students more successful.